10 Facts About The California Kingsnake

 Source: iNaturalist user Matt Berger – CC BY 4.0

 California kingsnakes have an extremely flexible diet, which is one reason for their success.
-Nothing is off limits, as a 2018 study covering 2662 California kingsnakes revealed.
+Nothing is off limits, as revealed by a 2018 study covering 2662 California kingsnakes.
 Using preserved museum specimens, it found a dietary breakdown of 29% mammals, 29% snakes, 25% lizards, 11% birds, 5% reptile eggs, and 1% amphibians.

-In total, 129 snakes were identified, belonging to 31 separate species.
-One was clearly the most common, and that was the gopher snake (Pituophis canifer) which was eaten 24 times, and comprised 5% of total prey in the study.
-Western blind snakes (Rena humilis) were eaten 5 times, and other common meals were western yellow-bellied racers, coachwhips, and California striped whipsnakes.
+In total, 129 individual snakes were identified, belonging to 31 separate species.
+One was clearly the most common, and that was the gopher snake (Pituophis canifer), which was eaten 24 times, and comprised 5% of total prey in the study.
+Western blind snakes (Rena humilis) were eaten 5 times, while other common meals included western yellow-bellied racers, coachwhips, and California striped whipsnakes.

 4 Capable of swallowing rattlesnakes

-Then there was the rattlesnakes, with 7 different species eaten.
+Then there was the rattlesnakes, which were not only eaten commonly, but spread across 7 different species.
 The most common was the Pacific rattlesnake (17 times), the most widespread venomous species in California.
-Second was the sidewinder (3), while red diamond, great basin, and Mohave rattlesnakes were each eaten twice.
-Rattlesnakes made up 7% of prey by headcount, but a disproportionate 16% of total prey mass.
+Second was the sidewinder (3), while the red diamond, great basin, and Mojave rattlesnake were each eaten twice.
+Rattlesnakes made up 7% of the California kingsnake’s prey by headcount, but a disproportionate 16% of total prey mass.

 Meanwhile, 130 mammal prey were recorded, and the vast majority (111/130) were rodents.
 111 lizards were recorded, the majority being fence lizards, spiny lizards and alligator lizards.
-It seems that Lampropeltis californiae falls victim to some sneaky tactics, as 9 had complete lizard tails in their bellies, but no lizard.
-These lizards had clearly used caudal autonomy – detaching their own tail to confuse the predator and make a bid for freedom.
-Snakes also use this strategy.
+It seems that California kingsnakes fall victim to some sneaky tactics, as 9 snakes had complete lizard tails in their bellies, but no lizard.
+The parent lizards had clearly used caudal autonomy – detaching their own tail to confuse the predator and make a bid for freedom.
+Snakes also use this strategy, but unlike lizards, lack the ability to grow the tail back.

 5 Scours the land for prey

 California kingsnakes are active foragers.
-They’re not ambush snakes – their strategy is one of constant investigation.
+They’re not ambush snakes, as their strategy is one of constant investigation.
 They spend hours investigating rodent burrows, cracks in walls, rock piles and wood piles, always while flecking their tongue inquisitively.
 They rely mainly on scent rather than vision, as one blind California kingsnake was still able to hunt successfully.

 California King Snake, Lampropeltis californiae